 If you lay out bait you can follow the ants back to their nest.
 They are most active between sunset and midnight.
 Ants do not see the color red, so the best way to track them is to cover a flashlight with a red film and follow their activity at night.

 Professional exterminators are the most reliable source for getting rid of carpenter ants because they have insecticides that are not available to the public.
 However, if you would rather tackle the problem yourself, understand that there is no easy way to get rid of carpenter ants.

 If a nest is exposed, spray insecticide directly onto the nest to kill the colony.

-If the nest cannot be located, bait food with a combination of 1% boric acid and 10% sugar water.
+If the nest cannot be located, bait food with a combination of 1 percent boric acid and 10 percent sugar water.
 Worker ants eat the baited food and share it with the rest of the colony through regurgitation.
 This is a slow process and could take weeks to months.
 Do not put insecticide directly on the food because it will kill the worker ants before they return and share the food with the colony.